What to Know About Marijuana and Pregnancy

 Can you smoke weed while pregnant?

-Smoking weed while pregnant is a problem—because smoking anything while pregnant is a problem.
+Smoking weed while pregnant is a problem because smoking anything while pregnant is a problem.

 Smoking is harmful to your lungs and may increase the amount of carbon monoxide in your blood.
-This can decrease the amount of oxygen your baby receives.

 So does that mean that you should eat or vape weed instead?
-Well, not really.

-Sure, you don’t have the risk of harmful smoke with these methods—but there are other risks involved.
 Taking edibles may mean you have higher levels of THC in your system, which could have more of an impact on your pregnancy.

 Can smoking weed cause a miscarriage?

-Ultimately, it’s your body, your baby.
-Knowing the risks can help you make informed decisions.
+But knowing the risks can help you make informed decisions.

 If you need help quitting weed—and it only has to be for the time being—talk to your healthcare practitioner.
 You don’t have to do it alone.

 And if you’re looking to stop before you get pregnant, a quick note—it can take up to 30 days for your body to metabolize THC.
-You do the math and work out what’s best for you.

 Your doctor may prescribe:

-• Light exercise.
-A walk.
+• Light exercise: A walk.
 A gentle yoga session.
 As hard as it may feel at the time, it’s usually worth it in the end.

 Popular on the blog